 Friday Film Noir

-Filmed in Chicago, St. Louis, and Montreal, the production relied heavily on real roads and terminals rather than soundstage recreations.
-John Hughes wrote the script rapidly, but the original cut of the film reportedly ran well over three hours before extensive trimming shaped the final version.
-Steve Martin was cast early, with Hughes writing Neal specifically for his controlled, escalating frustration.
-John Candy’s casting was central to the film, though other comedians, including Bill Murray, were discussed early before Hughes settled on Candy.
-Candy was encouraged to improvise freely within scenes.
+Steve Martin was cast early, with John Hughes writing Neal specifically for his controlled, escalating frustration.
+John Candy’s casting was central to the film, though other comedians, including Bill Murray, were discussed before Hughes settled on Candy.
 The infamous motel room scene was filmed with multiple improvised variations.
 Candy has said he approached Del as someone who talks to avoid silence rather than to entertain.
 Martin, by contrast, focused on precision, making the contrast between the two performances sharper.
 Upon release, the film became a seasonal favorite and is now widely regarded as one of Hughes’s most character-driven comedies.